Transworld Group (shipping and logistics company)

 Transworld Group is a multinational shipping and logistics company, based in Dubai, United Arab Emirates.
 It has business interests in shipping and logistics, aviation, supply chain management, and food processing, among others.
-Established in 1977 by R. Sivaswamy, the company has offices in the United Arab Emirates, the United States, Saudi Arabia, Oman, Sri Lanka, and multiple cities in India.
+Established in 1977 by R. Sivaswamy, the company has offices in the United Arab Emirates, Saudi Arabia, Oman, Sri Lanka, and multiple cities in India.

 History

 Transworld Group of Companies was established in 1977 by R. Sivaswamy as a shipping company in Mumbai.
 In 1989, the company came under the leadership of chairman Ramesh Ramakrishnan and later expanded its operations into shipping, marine and logistics in the Indian subcontinent and the Gulf region.

 Operations

 R. Sivaswamy with Transworld Group's first vessel, the Khaleej Express.

 Shipping and logistics

 The company provides shipping and multimodal logistics services.
 Its shipping services include containerized, bulk, and tanker cargo transportation.
 The group's logistics services include third-party logistics, freight forwarding, cold chain logistics, and warehousing.

 In 2022, Transworld Group entered the liquid bulk segment with the purchase of two vessels of 74,000 DWT, flying the Panama flag.

 Between 2021-24, Transworld Group provided logistics services in the construction of the BAPS Hindu Mandir in Abu Dhabi.

 In 2023, Transworld Group signed an agreement with DP World's Jebel Ali Free Zone (Jafza) for the construction of a 50,000+ square meters, dry and temperature-controlled distribution center in Jafza, which is expected to be completed by 2025.

 In 2024, Transworld Group signed a ₹2,000 crore MoU to establish ship leasing and aircraft leasing activities at GIFT IFSC, Gujarat.